The ultimate 10 day Turkey itinerary for first timers

 Is it Asia or Europe?
 Turkey is both – the best of two continents in just one country.

 Here’s the thing – Turkey is an amazing destination for literally every kind of traveler.
-Adventure seekers, backpackers, families, fantasy landscape chasers, pilgrims and party travelers – they all will love Turkey for same as well as different reasons.
+Adventure seekers, backpackers, families, fantasy landscape chasers, pilgrims, and party travelers – all will love Turkey for the same as well as different reasons.